mat09876/movie/MoviesDB/README.md

 1/ git clone https://github.com/lillylangtree/mdb-initial.git

-2/ the clone will create a mdb-initial folder in the current folder
+2/ the clone will create a mdb-initial/MoviesDB folder in the current folder

 The application includes a package.json file which will allow you to run a local http server.
 You need to have npm installed to do this.

-cd to mdb-initial folder, the git clone creates this folder for you
+cd to mdb-initial/MoviesDB folder, the git clone creates this folder for you

 1/ issue command npm start